rahi-lab/targettrack/README.md

 <p align="center">
 <img src="src/Images/Highlight10.png" width=600>
 </p>
 4. In order to train the neural network, open the `NN` tab.
-Set the number of training set, validation set, and epochs in the corresponding boxes and press the `Train Mask Prediction Neural network` button.
+Set the number of training set, validation set, and epochs in the corresponding boxes and press the `Train Mask Prediction Neural Network` button.
 Once you enter the name of the run, the program will copy the file in the `data/data_temp` folder and train the neural network on the new file.
 <p align="center">
 <img src="src/Images/NNtrain.png" width=600>